uwe-creative-technology/UWECreativeTechnologyMSc-handbook/README.md

 ## UWE CreativeTechnology MSc handbook

-Handbook for UWE Creative Technology MSc program
+Current Handbook for UWE Creative Technology MSc program

 #### How to use this document: